Bob Moore's Coding Tips

 My name is Bob Moore.
 Only my mother and the taxman have ever called me Robert.

-To keep body and soul together I work as a Software Design Consultant (whatever that means) at Tunstall Electronics in Yorkshire, England, and in my spare time I:
+To keep body and soul together I work as a Software Design Consultant (whatever that means) at Tunstall Electronics in Yorkshire, England.

 • read a lot of books (majoring in evolutionary biology, computing, psychology and history though I have been reading a lot of Richard Morgan sci-fi recently).
 I usually manage 6-7 books a month.
 If I ever get on Desert Island Discs, when they ask me to name a luxury item I'll specify a library.

-• pootle around in my garden (sadly neglected now due to problems with my back, which is probably something to do with sitting in front of a computer too much, at least that's what the physiotherapist told me).
+• Pootle around in my garden (limited now due to problems with my back, which is probably something to do with sitting in front of a computer too much, at least that's what the physiotherapist told me).

 Gosh, what a thrilling life I lead.